 Educators should not assume incoming graduate students have a strong foundation about mutations, an area of rising public interest.
 Educators should examine the current curriculum for opportunities to correct common persistent misconceptions about mutations.

 Garvin, Jane and Collins, Beverly, "Persistent Misconceptions About Mutations Among Graduate Nursing Students" (2018).
-Nursing.
+Nursing Collection.
 1.